-Once you’ve used your laminate clear mix, damp-mop your floor using water or a cleaning mixture as minimally as possible.
-A sprayer is a good option – so spray a section at a time as you clean it before going to the next part.
+Once you’ve used your laminate clear mix, damp-mop your floor using water or a minimal cleaning mixture.
+A sprayer is also a good option—spray a section at a time as you clean it before going to the next part.

 Do not steam clean your laminate floor as steam is too hot and will strip away the shiny finish on your laminate floor.

-You can wring your cleaning towel, piece of cloth, or even traditional mop to get rid of excess water and just leave it a little damp.
+You can wring your cleaning towel, piece of cloth, or even a traditional mop to get rid of excess water and just leave it a little damp.
 Allow it to air dry.
 Repeat the procedure for an extremely dull-looking laminate floor that may have had years of cleaner residue build-up.

 4. Polish Your Floor

 To buff your floor dry, use a dry cleaning cloth or dry microfiber cloth.
 Buff one section at a time before going to the next section to leave a nice shine on your laminate floor.
-Bluffing help restores and rejuvenates the laminate shine.
+Buffing helps restores and rejuvenates the laminate shine.

 Laminate flooring is beautiful and adds value to your home when taken care of correctly.
-But, what is the cause or dull- streaky laminate and sticky floor after mopping?
+But, what is the cause of dull, streaky laminate and a sticky floor after mopping?

-Here are the causes of Dull and streaks laminate floors.
+Here are the causes of dull and streaky laminate floors.

 The use of any cleaner without getting it right may cause a lot of problems on your laminate floor leaving them looking dull.
-In addition overuse of any cleaner, even the right one can lead to cleaners build-up, leaving the floor sticky even after mopping.
+In addition, overuse of any cleaner, even the right one can lead to cleaner build-up, leaving the floor sticky even after mopping.

-Test your cleaner first on a hidden area or check with a glass before using them on your laminate floor.
-I know it might be tempting to use more of the cleaners or soap cleaners to clean your floor, but it will leave your floor more messed up than clean.
+Test your floor cleaner first on a hidden area or check with a glass before using them on your laminate floor.
+It might be tempting to use more soap to clean your floor, but it will leave your floor more marked up than clean.

-Regular vacuum cleaning or just sweeping your laminate can get rid of dirt and dust particles that however could have scratched and leave dull-looking floors.
-Good microfiber mop or dry dust mop will do the work.
+Regularly sweeping or vacuum cleaning your laminate floors can get rid of dirt and dust particles that could scratch the floor surface and leave them looking dull.
+A good microfiber mop or dry dust mop will do the trick.

 Sunlight rays streak on the laminate floor in a regular pattern on a daily basis.
 This can cause discoloration or fading of the laminate floor section.
 Use curtains to protect your floor when there are high sunlight rays.

-Where cleaning might have been done with the right product, one may have used the wrong tools; mops, vacuum cleaner, and steam cleaners.
+Where cleaning might have been done with the right product, one may have used the wrong tools; mops, vacuum cleaners, and steam cleaners.

-Always remember water is an enemy of the wood floor, rag mops, steam cleaners and vacuum cleaners with roller brushes will destroy your floor.
-Be cautious of the tools selected for cleaning your floor to avoid dull and streak laminate floors.
+Always remember, water is an enemy of a laminate wood floor.
+Rag mops, steam cleaners, and vacuum cleaners with roller brushes will destroy your floor.
+Be cautious of the tools selected for cleaning your floor to avoid dull and streaky laminate floors.

 In addition, if your furniture pads are missing or worn out it may also leave scuff and gauges that are prone to dull your floor.